tmpnam, tmpnam_r, tempnam - create a name for a temporary file

 These functions generate file names that can be used safely for a temporary file.

-The tmpnam() function always generates a file name using the path prefix defined as P_tmpdir in the stdio.hheader.
-On Oracle Solaris systems, the default value for P_tmpdir is /var/tmp.
+The tmpnam() function always generates a file name using the path prefix defined as P_tmpdir in the <stdio.h> header.
+The default value for P_tmpdir is /var/tmp.
 If that directory is not accessible, /tmp is used.
 If s is NULL, tmpnam() leaves its result in a thread–specific data area and returns a pointer to that area.
 The next call to tmpnam() by the same thread will destroy the contents of the area.
-If s is not NULL, it is assumed to be the address of an array of at least L_tmpnam bytes, where L_tmpnam is a constant defined through inclusion of < stdio.h>.
+If s is not NULL, it is assumed to be the address of an array of at least L_tmpnam bytes, where L_tmpnam is a constant defined through inclusion of <stdio.h>.
 The tmpnam() function places its result in that array and returns s.

 The tmpnam_r() function has the same functionality as tmpnam() except that if s is a null pointer, the function returns NULL.

 The tempnam() function allows the user to control the choice of a directory.
 The argument dir points to the name of the directory in which the file is to be created.
 If dir is NULL or points to a string that is not a name for an appropriate directory, the path prefix defined as P_tmpdir in the <stdio.h> header is used.
 If that directory is not accessible, /tmp is used.
-If, however, the TMPDIR environment variable is set in the user's environment, its value is used as the temporary-file directory.
+The environment variable TMPDIR, if set, will override the path prefix value.

 Many applications prefer that temporary files have certain initial character sequences in their names.
 The pfx argument may be NULL or point to a string of up to five characters to be used as the initial characters of the temporary-file name.